BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/isengard.md

 **WARGEAR**

-- Dagger
+- [Dagger]

 **HEROIC ACTIONS**

-- Heroic Channelling
+- [Heroic Channelling]

 **OPTIONS**

-- Horse: 10 points
+- [Horse] - 10 points

 **SPECIAL RULES**

 - **A Traitor Within** `PASSIVE`

 Grima can be deployed as part of an enemy warband, but moves and fights during the controlling player's turn.
 Enemy models cannot shoot him, strike blows, or shoot if he is In The Way of the shot.
 He can be targeted by Magical Powers.
-This ends if Saruman is slain, Grima voluntarily charges an enemy, or successfully wounds an enemy with his dagger.
+This ends if Saruman is slain, Grima voluntarily charges an enemy, or successfully wounds an enemy with his [dagger][Dagger].
 Grima may choose not to make any strikes if he wins a Duel.

 - **Wormtongue** `PASSIVE`